 9 March 2016

-Mandated travel policies help organisations stay in control, but for some they’re not the right fit.
-Two travel management experts make the case for travel with and without a mandate.
+Mandated travel policies can help stay in control, but for some they’re not a good fit.
+Two industry experts make the case for each.

 Mandated policies are essential for full control of costs – and duty of care

 Tony Pilcher, founder of consultancy Pilcher Associates Limited and independent chairman of The People Awards

 The main reasons for putting a travel policy in place are always cost, and traveller security – the duty of care the company has towards its staff.
 Measures such as a preferred supplier programme and online booking tools can help make sure those dual objectives are managed.
 That’s not to say a mandated policy doesn’t recognise travellers’ needs to be flexible – but it puts in place parameters within which they can be flexible.

 Over the years, business travel has evolved.
 Heavy-handed, top-down policies are out – they now need to be more reasonable and appropriate, and the best tend to be those where the traveller is trusted to make cost-effective decisions.

 Internal engagement is vital.
 Not only do you need to consult stakeholders – such as those who deal with tax, which can dictate how long a traveller can spend in a country – once the policy’s in place you need to make sure it’s communicated well, and that you listen to responses.
 Travellers are savvy.
 They know they can find good rates themselves, so they wonder why they need a mandated policy.
 That’s why travellers and bookers need to feel it’s their policy.

 A good travel policy should consider whether travel is necessary in the first place.
 By mandating your policy, you can cut down on redundant trips and pricey internal meetings, and promote cost-effective, eco-friendly alternatives such as video-conferencing.